Salut i Psicologia

 Intervention in Clinical and Health Psychology

-Loneliness: behavioural insights into experience, cognitive processes and mediating social resources
+Loneliness: behavioral insights into experience, cognitive processes, and the mediating social resources.

-Unwanted loneliness is an interdisciplinary topic for which a psychological perspective is especially important, regardless of the group being studied (e.g. the elderly, people with disabilities or parents of children with chronic illnesses).
+Unwanted loneliness is an interdisciplinary topic in which a psychological perspective is especially important, regardless of which group we are referring to (the elderly, people with disabilities, or parents of children with chronic illnesses among others).
 This research line focuses on:

-• Approaching loneliness interventions from behavioural design (both in public policies and individual or group technology-based interventions);
+• Approaching to loneliness interventions based on behavioral design (both in public policies and individual or group technology-based interventions

-• Analysing factors that mediate loneliness in different social groups, with a special focus on disabled people; and
+• Analyzing mediating factors of loneliness in different social groups with a special regard to disabled people

-• Studying the effectiveness of public policies in terms of the perception of loneliness among specific groups.
+• The effectiveness of public policies regarding the loneliness perception among specific groups

 Dr Manuel Armayones Ruiz